 Some soft drinks such as coke zero or diet coke have been portrayed as healthy alternatives; however, they are rich in additives and artificial ingredients like sweeteners that may cause health issues.

 White bread is made from highly processed flour, therefore it is low in nutrients and fiber, resulting in a sharp rise in blood sugar when consumed.
-White flour used in bread is usually bleached with chemicals like azodicarbonamide, potassium bromate, chlorine dioxide gas to make sure the bread is purely white with any tint of yellow.
+The type of wheat flour used in bread is usually bleached with chemicals like azodicarbonamide, potassium bromate, chlorine dioxide gas to make sure the bread is purely white with any tint of yellow.

 Interestingly, nutrients like B Vitamins, iron, fiber, are removed during the milling process when the bran and wheatgerms are removed.
 Since 1941, the United States government mandated the fortification of white products with thiamine.
 How Many Slices In A Loaf Of Bread

 High fructose corn syrup is also another ingredient found in most white bread that is potentially harmful.
 Substitute For Corn Syrup.